 The adoption process establishes a legal relationship between parents and a child who do not have a blood-related parent and child relationship.
-At Hedahl & Radtke Family Law Center, our Fayetteville, NC family lawyer has experience handling adoption cases in Cumberland County and throughout North Carolina.
+At Hedahl & Radtke Family Law Center, our Fayetteville adoption lawyer has experience handling adoption cases in Cumberland County and throughout North Carolina.

 Our team of Fayetteville adoption attorneys is ready to help walk you through the adoption process in North Carolina!

 Find out more about the legal challenges surrounding adoption by contacting our office today!

 According to state laws, the court must schedule an adoption hearing within 90 days once you file the petition for adoption.
 If all required parties consent to the adoption, or have had their parental rights terminated, and your petition is unopposed a hearing may not be necessary.
 Our Fayetteville adoption attorney can talk with you to determine the circumstances of your case and help to gather evidence if a court hearing is required.

 Once the adoption decree is entered the adoptee-child possesses the same legal rights as a biological child of the adoptive parents.
 The adoptee-child’s relationship with his or her biological parents, however, is ended, meaning that the biological parents lose all legal obligations and rights to the child.
 This does not, however, apply to the biological spouse in a stepparent adoption, which involves a stepparent seeking to adopt a stepson or stepdaughter.

 The adoption process begins when you file a Petition for Adoption.
 Once you file, a notice must be sent to all relevant parties or their consent obtained.
 These parties can then either accept your petition or contest it, leading to a hearing.